The Beatles: Rock Band: Downloadable content

+Reception

-ReceptionThe Beatles: Rock Band received high praise from several media outlets upon release.
+The Beatles: Rock Band received widespread critical acclaim from several media outlets upon release.
 Regarding the game's cross-generational appeal, Chad Sapieha of The Globe and Mail suggested that the game would spark a new wave of Beatlemania, while Seth Schiesel of The New York Times called it "nothing less than a cultural watershed".
 Some critics hailed the title as landmark of the music game genre; Randy Lewis of the Los Angeles Times described the game as a "quantum leap forward for the music video game", while Johnny Minkley of Eurogamer called it "the new standard by which all band-specific game experiences will be judged".

 Described as an "interactive Beatles experience", the game was considered to bring players closer to the band through both technical and emotional means.
 By playing each song's respective note chart, players were said to have a better appreciation for the structure and complexity of the compositions and performances by the Beatles.
 Emotionally, critics commented on the sentimental values of the game's career mode, recalling the history of the band.
 Critics were mostly positive concerning the visual and aural elements of the game; G4's Abbie Heppe considered it a preferable package to the newly remastered albums, citing song-specific animations as a strong feature.
 The dreamscape sequences in particular were likened to live performances, praised as "dazzling" and "evocative".
 However, Schiesel remarked that due to the players' concentration on the note tracks, the animations "serve mostly to entertain onlookers rather than the players themselves".
 Heppe observed that the color saturation of the background elements as well as the "Beatlemania" visual effects can sometimes contrast poorly with the scrolling notes, making it difficult to play.
 After the game's release, Harmonix lead designer Chris Foster acknowledged that the visuals can be "too overwhelming for [some players] at moments".
 The implementation of three-part harmonies, expressed by some to be the most significant addition to the series, was well received.